pkarsy/tasmota-level/heater/README.md

 ## Hardware Requirements

-- ESP32 with Tasmota and Berry support
+- ESP32x with Tasmota and Berry support
-- MPU6050 I2C sensor (for tilt detection)
+- MPU6050 I2C sensor (for tilt detection) Soon all IMU chips
-- Push button (connected to Switch1)
+- Push button (connected to Button-1)
 - LED (built-in or external)
 - Relay module (for heater control)